Implementing In-App purchases in your NativeScript application (Part 2)

 Congratulations you have just made your first sandbox purchase!

-If you want to explore all the properties you can get from the nativescript-purchase plugin for the Product and Transaction you can add some console.logs to the purchase workflow methods we have added in the previous part of the tutorial.
-Attach your device to your Mac and then use tns run ios so you can see the logs in your terminal.
+s to the purchase workflow methods we have added in the previous part of the tutorial.
+Attach your device to your Mac and then use tns run ios

 Coming up next